-This is PART 2 of a series.
-Here we continue the discussion begun in PART 1.
+This is PART 2 of a series, continued from PART 1.

 Reliable project status reporting is one of the most effective habits of a well-run project.
 When planning your project, plan to produce weekly or bi-weekly status reports to distribute to the Steering Committee and other interested stakeholders.
 The status report is a short (1-2 page) format that quickly and colorfully shows the pulse of the project: what we are working on, what we need to resolve, and the current state of schedule and budget.